Postgraduate Module in Disaster Risk Studies

 - A clear understanding of the theoretical and applied disciplines that define disaster, vulnerability and risk (including hazard science and the applied disciplines of disaster management, disaster loss and humanitarian assistance)

-- An understanding of the nature, impact and underlying socioeconomic, political, environmental and infrastructural risk factors driving frequently occurring disasters in southern Africa, including the roles of HIV/AIDS and climate variability
+- An understanding of the nature, impact and underlying socioeconomic, political, environmental and infrastructural risk factors driving frequently occurring disasters in Southern Africa.

 - A clear understanding of the patterns of urban and rural disaster risk in southern Africa